Reptar-IT/Kindog/README.md

 # Kindog

-Start up page mock up website.
+A beautiful start up page with a dog date app theme.

 # What I learned

-- HTML5 and boilerplate code
-- CSS3 positioning
+- CSS3 transform
-- Bootstrap 4
+- CSS3 position